RasmusStagsted/dsp_bp_generator/README.md

 # dsp_bp_generator (Work in progress)

-This is a small project to generate blueprint to the game Dyson Sphere Program (DSP).
+This is a small python package to generate blueprint to the game Dyson Sphere Program (DSP).
 The project is inspired from the awesome work put into [dspbptk](https://github.com/johndoe31415/dspbptk), from where the MD5 implementation and the DysonSphereItem enum is taken.

 In the beginning, the project aimed to be a tool only to generate a production factory of a user defined item.
-But since then, it have evolved to be a more generic implementation of a library, to generate and connect various buildings, due to the complexity of the way the blue print is encoded.
+But due to the complexity of the way the blue print is encoded, phe project have evolved to be a more generic implementation of a blueprint library, to generate and connect various buildings.

 ## How to use